 The results showed that early tetrapod limbs were more adapted for propulsion rather than weight bearing.
 In the water, animals use their limbs for propulsion to move themselves forward or backward allowing the water to support their body weight.
 Moving on land, however, requires the animal act against gravity and push downward with their limbs to support their body mass.

 This doesn’t mean that early tetrapods were incapable of moving on land, but rather they didn’t move like a modern-day living tetrapod.
-Their means of locomotion was probably unique to these animals that were still very much tied to the water, but were also venturing onto land, where there were many opportunities for vertebrate animals but little competition or fear from predators.
+Their means of locomotion were probably unique to these animals that were still very much tied to the water, but were also venturing onto land, where there were many opportunities for vertebrate animals but little competition or fear from predators.

 “These results are exciting as they independently support a study I published last year using completely different fossils and methods,” said Pierce.
 “That study, which focused on the upper arm bone, indicated that early tetrapods had some capacity for land movement but that they may not have been very good at it.”

 The researchers are closer to reconstructing the evolution of terrestrial locomotion, but more work is needed.
-They plan to next model the hind limb to investigate how all four limbs worked together.
+They plan to next model the hind limb to investigate how all four limbs work together.
 It has been suggested that early tetrapods were using their forelimbs for propulsion, but modern tetrapods get most of their propulsive power from the hind limb.

 “We plan to look for any evidence of a shift from forelimb driven locomotion toward hind limb driving locomotion, like modern tetrapods,” said Molnar.
 Looking at the forelimb and hind limb together could reveal more about the transition from water to land and how tetrapods eventually came to dominate the terrestrial realm.